mkozdroj/Spring_StudentApp/README.md

 > Simple CRUD application for managing students and their tasks.
 > Project developed during the Go for Java Girl bootcamp classes.
+> The project was created based on provided JSP views.

 ## Table of Contents